Does natural light matter?

 COAT paints are all richly pigmented.
 This means the colours always looks nice and deep on the wall, but they can change with different lights - skewing from muted and dusty to super dark and moody.

-That's why Peel & Stick swatches make so much sense, allowing you to easily test our colours at home.
+That's why Peel & Stick swatches make so much sense, allowing you to easily test play around with different interior colour schemes in your home.

 Get Peel & Stick swatches to try at home.